mrisher/smtp-sts/mta-sts.md

 ## HTTPS Policy Fetching

-When fetching a new policy or updating a policy, the HTTPS endpoint MUST present a X.509 certificate which is valid for the `mta-sts` host (as described in [@!RFC6125]), chain to a root CA that is trusted by the sending MTA, and be non-expired.
+When fetching a new policy or updating a policy, the HTTPS endpoint MUST present a X.509 certificate which is valid for the `mta-sts` host (as described below), chain to a root CA that is trusted by the sending MTA, and be non-expired.
 It is expected that sending MTAs use a set of trusted CAs similar to those in widely deployed Web browsers and operating systems.

+The certificate is valid for the `mta-sts` host with respect to the rules described in [@!RFC6125], with the following application-specific
+considerations:

+* Matching is performed only against the DNS-ID and CN-ID identifiers.

+* DNS domain names in server certificates MAY contain the wildcard character '\*' as the complete left-most label within the identifier.

 The certificate MAY be checked for revocation via the Online Certificate Status Protocol (OCSP) [@!RFC2560], certificate revocation lists (CRLs), or some other